soyastudio/SoyaCoder/website/works/Spring/overview.md

 - Spring Integration
 - Apache Camel Starter

-## Springboot for Rich Jar/War Packaging and Bootstrap
+## SpringBoot for Rich Jar/War Packaging and Bootstrap

 ## Initializr for Quick Startup and Solving the Dependent Libraries' Compatibility